carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ```
 {: .language-bash}

-If `~/.ssh/id_rsa` already exists, you will need to specify choose a different
+If `~/.ssh/id_rsa` already exists, you will need to choose a different name
-name for the new key-pair.
+for the new key-pair.
 Generate it as above, with the following extra flags:

 * `-b` sets the number of bits in the key.
 The default is 2048.
   EdDSA uses a fixed key length, so this flag would have no effect.